 Enjoy a stunning view of the lakefront by entering Evanston’s Flying Turkey 5K.
 A portion of the proceeds will benefit Harvest Food Pantry and Foundation 65.
 A canned goods drive to benefit the panty will take place before the race.

-Naperville’s 19th annual Turkey Trot benefits the Lion’s Club, a charity supporting children and families with hearing and visual impairments.
+Naperville’s 20th annual Turkey Trot benefits the Lion’s Club, a charity supporting children and families with hearing and visual impairments and diabetes support.

 What local events are a part of your family’s holiday traditions?
 Share in the Comments below.